NikitaVarat4514/Excel-Projects/README.md

 	Final conclusion to improve sales analysis:
 Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/ offers/ coupons available on Amazon, Flipkart and Myntra.

+# HR Dashboard
+The HR Analytics Dashboard provides key insights into employee attrition, demographics, and satisfaction.
+It highlights metrics such as total employees, attrition rate, average age, and active employees.
+Visualizations include attrition by job role, education, department, age group, and marital status, along with gender distribution and job satisfaction ratings.
+This dashboard is designed to help HR teams identify trends and improve retention strategies.